Diepkloof Rock Shelter: Animal remains

 Animal remains include those of mammals, tortoises and intertidal marine shells.
 Most bones found in the cave come from rock hyrax, hares, cape dune mole-rats, steenbok and grysbok.
 Animals from rocky environments are also found including klipspringer, and vaalribbok.
 There is also evidence of local grasslands, with remains of zebras, wildebeest and hartebeest.
 Hippopotamus and southern reedbuck came from the local river.
 The sea coast seems to have moved up the river, as there are fragments from black mussels, granite limpets, and Cape fur seals.
 Although there are ostrich-shell remains, no ostrich bones have been found.

 Tortoise bones are mostly those of the angulate tortoise that is still found in the area.
 These are noted to have been "remarkably large compared with their Late Stone Age counterparts, suggesting different intensities of predation between MSA and Late Stone Age populations".

 Provincial heritage site

 Diepkloof Rock Shelter was declared a provincial heritage site by Heritage Western Cape on 23 September 2014 in terms of Section 27 of the National Heritage Resources Act.
 This gives the site Grade II status and provides it with protection under South African heritage law.

 In 2015, the South African government submitted a proposal to add the caves to the list of World Heritage Sites and it has been placed on the UNESCO list of tentative sites as a potential future 'serial nomination' together with Blombos Cave, Pinnacle Point, Klasies River Caves, Sibudu Cave and Border Cave.
+Three of the sites gained the World Heritage Status in 2024.